prozum/solitude/README.md

 - PascalCase: public,protected,internal

 ### Arguments
-For method definitions longer that 80 characters the arguments should be divided to more lines.
+For method definitions longer than 80 characters the arguments should be divided to one argument per line.

 ### Example
 ```C#